tymyrddin/purple/source/docs/making-of/soc/workflows.md

 # Workflows and runbooks

-SOC workflows are documented hypotheses about how specific categories of event should be handled.
+SOC workflows are documented hypotheses about how specific categories of event are handled.
 They are not procedures that, once written, can be followed mechanically; they are starting points that require human judgement and that need to be updated as experience accumulates.

 ## Designing workflows